cmhamiche/Resolve-DNG-Workflow./README.md

 Adjust temperature and exposure values in Camera Raw.

-The OCIO config should point to C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades\AgX\config.ocio
+The OCIO config of fusion's node named OCIOColorspace1 should point to C:\ProgramData\Blackmagic Design\DaVinci Resolve\Grades\AgX\config.ocio

 Default is raw interpreted as rec.709/sRGB to fusion AgX Punchy/sRGB but you can use rec.709/linear and AgX Base/linear for exemple.